drduh/macOS-Security-and-Privacy-Guide/README.md

     Info.plist entries=30
     TeamIdentifier=K36BKF7T3D

-OS X installers can be made with the `createinstallmedia` utility included in `Install OS X Yosemite.app/Contents/Resources/`.
+OS X installers can be made with the `createinstallmedia` utility included in `Install OS X El Capitan.app/Contents/Resources/`.
 See [Create a bootable installer for OS X Yosemite](https://support.apple.com/en-us/HT201372), or run the utility without arguments to see how it works.

-If you'd like to do it the **manual** way, you will need to find the file `InstallESD.dmg`, which is inside `Install OS X Yosemite.app`.
+If you'd like to do it the **manual** way, you will need to find the file `InstallESD.dmg`, which is inside `Install OS X El Capitan.app`.

 Right click, select **Show Package Contents** and navigate to **Contents > SharedSupport** to find `Install.DMG`.